PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/implementation-design.md

 -   `select-regeces` and `aggregate-regeces` may be moved to `regeces` to increase consistency.
 -   `print-rules` will be moved to `consts` as a private function.
--   `deref-codepoint` has no sense but should be something like `deref-codepoint`.
+-   `deref-codepoint` has no sense but should be something like `deref-escaped`.
 -   We add new function `codepoint` which take a parameter to say the direction: from codepoint or to codepoint?

 ### <small>IDS</small> and trees